tunnelblick icon Tunnelblick free software for OpenVPN on macOS We need translators for several languages…

 Read Before You Post

-Although the Tunnelblick application includes several OpenVPN binaries, Tunnelblick also has the ability to use OpenVPN binaries that are not included in Tunnelblick.
+Although the Tunnelblick application includes several OpenVPN binaries, Tunnelblick also has the ability to use OpenVPN binaries that are not included in Tunnelblick or were included in older or newer versions of Tunnelblick.

 1) You need an OpenVPN binary.
 If your configurations use the "down-root" plugin, you need a binary of that, too.